emehrkay/khadijah/README.md

 3. Go version support?

 * I don't know.
 I didn't use `any` or any generics because those features arent really necessary and not everyone has 1.18+

+4. Why?

+* I'm lazy and I wrote a couple of string queries and decided to abstract it to a function.
+Then I said "this could be a lib," and now we're here.
 ## License

 MIT